 Having grown up in Cheltenham, I completed my degree in History at York University.
 I returned to Cheltenham in 2012 to teach History and Politics at Bournside as a NQT, and have been here ever since!
 Alongside teaching, I gained my Master’s in Teaching and Learning at Oxford University, specialising in teaching the most able and widening participation to the most competitive universities.

 I have been fortunate to hold a range of posts at Bournside and in 2019 I became Assistant Headteacher, responsible for professional development and leading on the quality of teaching.
 I am dedicated to championing a culture of professional learning as we recognise that to improve student learning, we must improve teacher learning and that of all our support staff.
 I am completing the TDT’s Associate Qualification in CPD Leadership and it is my privilege to provide our staff with CPD which engages, challenges and excites.

 I am very proud to be a South West Network Lead for #WomenEd and the Gloucestershire Representative for the MTPT Project, both organisations that champion female leadership in education and family-friendly schools.
-I am also a busy mother of two and whilst travelling is more Butlin’s than Bolivia these days, gardening has become a hobby.
+I am also a busy mother of three and whilst travelling is more Butlin’s than Bolivia these days, gardening has become a hobby.

 Kevin Warren – Assistant Headteacher

 I grew up in South Wales and graduated with a degree in Geography from the University of Portsmouth before completing my PGCE at Swansea University.
 I started my teaching career in South Wales where I spent 13 years as a Geography teacher, and progressed to Head of Year and Head of Sixth Form.